JuliaEditorSupport/julia-vim/README.md

 `<Tab>` key, as in the Julia command line (the REPL); however, an automatic, as-you-type mode can also be activated.

+The following sections provide details on this features.
+The complete documentation is provided by calling `:help julia-vim` from within Vim.

 ### LaTeX-to-Unicode via Tab key

 This plug-in adds a mapping to the `<Tab>` key which makes it behave like the Julia REPL, i.e. when